Stress Strain Curve: Strength of materials

 Why Stress Strain graphs are plotted?

-For example, if a product designer is designing the power button of a computer, then he should check that how much force it can tolerate.
+For example, if a product designer is designing the power button of a computer, then he should check how much force it can tolerate.
 You can power on a computer with the press of a finger.
-What if someone hit that power button with a hammer.
-Can the power button tolerate that much external force?
-No. That is why stress strain diagram is really important to understand the change of behavior of materials or body when the external force is applied.
+What if someone hit that power button with a hammer?

-We should always include the factor of safety along with the stress strain diagram while designing a part so that there are fewer chances of failure.
+We should always include the factor of safety along with the stress-strain diagram while designing a part so that there are fewer chances of failure.
 The factor of safety is the allowable margin to mitigate the risk of failure.

 To check stress and strain you need to use a Universal testing machine ( UTM).
 It has two claws that hold and put pressure on the test specimen.
-You need to record any change in behavior of the body when more and more forces are applied until it is fractured.
+You need to record any change in the behavior of the body when more and more forces are applied until it is fractured.
 You also need to record the amount of deformation due to the forces to calculate the strain.

 Universal Testing Machine